White House Scuttles Ambassador Pick Apparently Over View On North Korea Policy

 That opinion took him out of the running for the ambassador job, the Post reports.

-Michael Green, a former Bush administration official now at the Center for Strategic and International Studies, tells NPR that though there were indications of problems with Cha's security checks as a Korean-American, he believes the decision is primarily about Cha's political views.
+Michael Green, a former Bush administration official now at the Center for Strategic and International Studies, tells NPR that although there were indications of problems with Cha's security checks as a Korean-American, he believes the decision is primarily about Cha's political views.

 "The background and security and ethics checks that he had to go through before his name was sent to Seoul, which it was, for what's called agrément — sort of pre-announcement approval — just suggest that the real issue was the growing opposition in and out of government to a military strike and I think he was associated with that," Green says.

-Kelly Magsamen of the Center for American Progress, who served in both the Bush and Obama administrations, tells NPR that any president needs to hear all sides.
+Kelly Magsamen of the Center for American Progress, who served in both the George W. Bush and Obama administrations, tells NPR that any president needs to hear all sides.

-"I would want somebody coming in and saying 'Okay, have you considered these downsides?', or 'Here would be the potential impact, maybe this isn't the best option.
+"I would want somebody coming in and saying 'Okay, have you considered these downsides?' or 'Here would be the potential impact, maybe this isn't the best option.
 Maybe we should pursue a different option,' " she says.
 "You'd think you would want that level of debate especially if you are considering something like the use of force, which should always be a last resort."

 Magsamen says South Korea was clearly hoping to have someone installed in the ambassador post by now — with tensions high and the Olympics in Pyeongchang just a week away.